Pconti31/TTF2GFX/README.md

 A windows installer has also been added.

+### Bug fixes for 2.00

+Added execute permissions to Java for Linux and MacOS.

-## Bug Fixes
+## Bug Fixes 1.03
 TrueType Fonts with more than 32767 code points did not display characters 32768 and higher.

-### Bug fixes for 2.01

-Added execute permissions to Java for Linux and MacOS.

-Added execute permissions to Java for Linux and MacOS.

 ## Acknowledgements